4.4 Pro Forma Adjustments

 information reflects the following

-acquisition-date fair value of tangible assets
+acquisition-date fair value of assets acquired and

-acquired and of liabilities assumed:
+of liabilities assumed:

 Purchased PP&E is being depreciated on a